gemini3d/gemini3d/Readme.md

     python -m gemini3d.run /path_to/config.nml /path_to/sim_out/
     ```

+### Windows

+Occasionally on Windows you may get a system error code `0xc0000005` when trying to run Gemini.
+This typically requires rebooting the Windows computer.
+If this is annoying, please let us know--it happens rarely enough that we're not sure if it's a Microsoft MPI bug or something else.

 ## Prerequisites

 Gemini uses CMake build system to automatically build the entire software library stack,